 - Develop specific learning objectives for the purpose of securing an internship position that best addresses his/her career objectives.

-There are no labs in the course.
+There are no labs or seminars scheduled for this course.

 Course Assignments and Tests: